Ircama/epson_print_conf/README.md

                         Printer host name or IP address.
 (Example: -a 192.168.1.87) -P PICKLE_FILE, --pickle PICKLE_FILE
                         Load a pickle configuration archive saved by parse_devices.py -O, --override        Replace the default configuration with the one in the pickle file instead of merging (default is to merge)
+  -d, --debug           Print debug information

 epson_print_conf GUI
 ```